-- 15.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 15.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (such as behaviour, healthcare and education plans, as appropriate).
-Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 15.3 The Head has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - Day to day responsibility to carry out risk assessments under this policy will be delegated to the SENCo who has been properly trained in, and tasked with, carrying out the particular assessment.
+- 14.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 14.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (such as behaviour, healthcare and education plans, as appropriate).
+Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 14.3 The Head has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - 14.4 The Head has day to day responsibility to carry out risk assessments under this policy.
+This may be delegated to another member of staff, providing they been properly trained in, and tasked with, carrying out the particular assessment.

-16 Record keeping
+15 Record keeping

-- 16.1 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 16.2 The records created in accordance with this policy may contain personal data.
+- 15.1 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 15.2 The records created in accordance with this policy may contain personal data.
 The School has a number of privacy notices which explain how the School will use personal data about pupils and parents.
 The privacy notices are published on the School's website.
 In addition, staff must ensure that they follow the School's data protection policies and procedures when handling personal data created in connection with this policy.
-This includes the School's Data Protection Policy and Information Security Policy.

-17 Version control
+16 Version control

+Date of adoption of this policy May 2025

-Date of last review of this policy September 2024 Date for next review of this policy September 2026 Policy owner (SMT) SENCo Policy owner (Proprietor) ILG
+Date of last review of this policy May 2025

+Date for next review of this policy May 2026

+Policy owner (School) SENCO